Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Cutting Agents Used for Heroin

-Heroin often contains additives, such as sugar, starch, or powdered milk, that can clog blood vessels leading to the lungs, liver, and kidneys.[23]
-This can cause permanent brain damage.
+Heroin often contains additives, such as sugar, starch, or powdered milk, that do not readily dissolve and can clog blood vessels leading to the lungs, liver, and kidneys, potentially resulting in serious organ damage.[23]

 Heroin Addiction Treatment